1. Our infrastructure drives economic growth

 2. We’re working on some serious digital projects

-We’re an ambitious organisation and want to become the world’s leading land registry for speed and simplicity and an open approach to data.
+We’re an ambitious organisation and want to become the world’s leading land registry for speed, simplicity and an open approach to data.

 As well as building new services, we also manage and develop existing ones including our award-winning MapSearch and Property Alert.
-We’re also busy defining and implementing our data strategy and working to develop our data products so we help to drive innovation in the proptech industry.
+We’re also busy defining and implementing our data strategy and working to develop our data products so we help to drive innovation in the PropTech (property technology) industry.

 3. There are plenty of opportunities to develop your career